Azure/cloud-scale-data-for-devs-guide/docs/change-feed-concepts.md

 ## What is the change feed?

-The change feed is an Azure Cosmos DB SDK V4 feature that tracks changes to documents.
+The change feed is an Azure Cosmos DB feature that tracks changes to documents.
 Changes are tracked in a monitored container in the same order that they are processed.

 Some potential uses for the change feed include: